AugmentedAJ/Long-Context-Code-Bench/prd.md

 Reporting
 - R-5.9 Produce per-PR and aggregate summaries.
 Export formats: JSON and CSV for aggregates; JSON per-task.

+### 5.1) Success Metrics and Validation Strategy

+Primary Success Indicators:
+- **Adoption Rate**: Number of research groups and organizations using the benchmark within 6 months
+- **Reproducibility Score**: Percentage of runs that achieve identical results when repeated with same inputs
+- **Coverage**: Percentage of major coding agent platforms that provide official support
+- **Correlation**: Alignment between benchmark scores and real-world performance on similar tasks

+Validation Approach:
+- Pilot testing with 3-5 diverse coding agents to verify requirement feasibility
+- Independent verification by external research groups
+- A/B testing to ensure sharding and concurrency don't affect results
+- Longitudinal study to verify benchmark stability over time

 ### 6) Reproducibility, Provenance, and Artifact Layout

 Recorded Provenance